mjclawrence/soci1230_w22/assignments/week_01_assignment.md

 Choose three questions from the TFS.
 For each:

 - Make a figure showing the distribution of responses.
 Use a mix of plot types (dodged and stacked column plots, for example) and remember to label the plots, axes, legends, etc. as appropriate.
-- Write a few (3-4) sentences about how you think responses to this variable would be associated with a mobility variable from Opportunity Insights' Table 2.
+- Write a few (3-4) sentences about how you think responses to this question would be associated with a mobility variable from Opportunity Insights' Table 2.
 The course readings may be helpful as you consider the possible associations.
 You do not have to explain every response.
-For example, take the "firstchoice" response to the "CHOICE" question.
+For example, take the response of "first" to the "CHOICE" question.
 Would you expect colleges with a higher proportion of students attending their first choice college would have higher average values for the `k_rank` variable from the mobility dataset?
 That would be a positive association.
 Or would colleges with a higher proportion of students attending their first choice college have lower values for the `par_q1` variable from the mobility dataset?
 That would be a negative association.
 Remember you can use the [**online codebook**](https://opportunityinsights.org/wp-content/uploads/2018/04/Codebook-MRC-Table-2.pdf) for descriptions of the mobility variables.
 Use a mix of mobility variables (so not `k_rank` for all three of your questions.)

 Repeat for three questions from the CSS.